 Q. When is grading and seeding done to repair damages?

-Lawn repairs are weather dependent.
-Our goal is to repair all damage from the previous season by July 1.
+Lawn repairs are typically completed during the months of April through November and are weather dependent.
 If damage takes place during the planting season, we wait a minimum of two to three weeks for the ground to settle before making permanent repairs.

 Q. When are pavement patches made?